joesimmonsIT/osticket-prereqs/README.md

 <img src="https://i.imgur.com/O1OxycO.png"/>
 </p>
 <p>
-Type Username:
+Type Username or Email, for this tutortial we will be using "jsimmons@easyit.com". <br /> <br />
-Type Password: Password created during installation.
+Type Password: Password created during installation. <br /> <br />
-Click "Log In".
+Click "Log In". <br /> <br />
 </p>
 <br />

 <img src="https://i.imgur.com/muOxrIQ.png"/>
 </p>
 <p>
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Your should see your name in the right hand corner, if so you have successfully logged into osTicket. <br /> <br />
+Congratulations, you have completed this tutorial!. <br /> <br />
 </p>
 <br />